Five minutes with … the Hazard and Resilience Modelling team

 Geospatial data analyst

-Since joining BGS she has continued her work in structural geology, frequently applying it to a UK setting such as the GeoCoast project.
-Rowan explains that understanding coastal processes and particularly the structure of rocks, is important to understand how the coast will behave and how the rocks will affect that.
-Climate change processes are important too, through these we can expect changes in the way the coast erodes and how different hazards occur.
+Since joining BGS, she has continued her work in structural geology, frequently applying it to a UK setting such as the GeoCoast project.
+Rowan explains that understanding coastal processes, particularly the structure of rocks, is important to understand how the coast will behave and how the rocks will affect that.
+Climate change processes are important too; through these, we can expect changes in the way the coast erodes and how different hazards occur.

 Dr Rowan Vernon